 True Rivalry would like to extend its sincerest apologies to the clothing brand "We Bleed Blue."
-It has come to our attention that one of our designs, released today, October 22, 2014, on our website, has unintentionally infringed on one their graphics.
-This is something that we take extremely seriously, as we are a proud apparel company, sold in over 200 stores across North America, offering customers creative and unique clothing designs.
-We have since removed the t-shirt as an available item from our website and are dealing internally with the specific graphic designer responsible for the design.
+It has come to our attention that one of our designs, released today, October 22, 2014, on our website, has unintentionally infringed on one of their graphics.
+This is something that we take extremely seriously, as we are a proud apparel company, sold in over 200 stores across North America, offering customers creative and unique sports clothing designs.
+We have since removed the sports t-shirt as an available item from our website and are dealing internally with the specific graphic designer responsible for the design.

-"We absolutely regret to have moved ahead with this particular t-shirt design.
+"We absolutely regret to have moved ahead with this particular sports t-shirt design.
 It was an unfortunate mistake and one that we will undoubtedly learn from," said Jason Portnoy, President of True Rivalry Inc. "We hope our apologies are heard and accepted by our fans and most importantly by the good people of We Bleed Blue, who do an amazing job representing New York sports fans."

 Our sincerest apologies,

 We are officially 1 week into the young NHL 2014-2015 season and last week we posted our NHL Eastern Conference predictions.
 This week we will shock you with some of our BOLD Western Conference predictions.

 After the first week, we will admit there are some usual predicaments, the Edmonton Oilers are still losing (0-3) and the the San Jose Sharks and Anaheim Ducks are atop the regular season standings with 3 victories a piece.
 So, what is going to change over the next 5 months or so?